Diffusers BOINC AI docs

 Prompt weighting

 Prompt weighting provides a way to emphasize or de-emphasize certain parts of a prompt, allowing for more control over the generated image.
 A prompt can include several concepts, which gets turned into contextualized text embeddings.
-The embeddings are used by the model to condition its cross-attention layers to generate an image (read the Stable Diffusion blog post to learn more about how it works).
+The embeddings are used by the model to condition its cross-attention layers to generate an image (read the Stable Diffusion to learn more about how it works).

-If your favorite pipeline doesn’t have a prompt_embeds parameter, please open an issue so we can add it!
+If your favorite pipeline doesn’t have a prompt_embeds parameter, please open an so we can add it!

 This guide will show you how to weight and blend your prompts with Compel in 🌍 Diffusers.